Alejogb1/job-board/blog-data/dot-plot-ggplot-customization-guide.md

 **Other Customizations**

-Okay so now that we have the basic idea let's keep adding more complex customizations
+ so now that we have the basic idea let's keep adding more complex customizations

 *   **Dot Shape** You can change the point shapes using `shape =` in the aesthetic.
 There are a good number of shapes you can choose from check the documentation for more details or just google "ggplot point shapes"